jdart1/arasan-chess/doc/BUILD.md

 package for building with Cygwin or [MSYS2](https://www.msys2.org/).
 I do not currently recommend or support [MingW](http://mingw.org/).

+Cygwin builds with AVX2 do not work due to a <a href="https://gcc.gnu.org/bugzilla/show_bug.cgi?id=54412">known GCC bug</a>.

 # CMake

 There is a CMakeLists.txt file in the source directory, for building